-We’ve heard from moderators and admins how much effort it takes to manage your community and how important it is to more easily create and maintain a safe space for your members.
-In our mission to make it easier to keep your communities safe on Discord, we're introducing a new auto-moderation tool called AutoMod, for short.
-With AutoMod, you'll get access to different content filters that let you automatically detect - and even block - undesirable and risky content before they’re ever posted.
+We’ve heard from moderators and admins how much effort it takes to manage your Community and how important it is to more easily create and maintain a safe space for your members.
+In our mission to make it easier to keep your Communities safe on Discord, we're introducing a new auto-moderation tool called AutoMod, for short.
+With AutoMod, you'll get access to different content filters that let you automatically detect - and even block - undesirable and risky content before it is ever posted.

 What does this article cover?

 - What are Spam Filters?